mariagoman/MART120_Homework/Week3/Readme.md

 This is my week 3 homework, where I have my scratch project uploaded.
+I struggled really hard with this one.
+I tried to add a variable and make the sprites spin as they were being teleported and I still haven't figured out how to do it :( Overall, I think the story is pretty cute.